cwhitten/inst-capture/architecture.md

 based on environment
 * eslint for basic linting utility
 * jest for a testing platform
+* json5 for parsing json files with some extensions including allowing in-line comments.
 * supertest for testing HTTP

 ## Config files